Rarity in an idyllic top location: Charming Gerner town house from around 1900 with west-facing garden

 - yes

-- Oak strip parquet on the mezzanine and upper floor, finished parquet on the top floor (except the bathrooms), tiles in the basement
+- Oak strip parquet flooring on the mezzanine and upper floor, prefinished parquet flooring in the attic (except for the bathrooms), tiles in the basement

-- Historic wooden staircase from the mezzanine floor to the top floor
+- Historic wooden staircase from the mezzanine to the attic

-- Daylight bathroom (upper floor), designed with white-blue tiles, equipped with bathtub, shower, double washbasin, WC and towel radiator
+- Daylight bathroom (upper floor), designed with white and blue tiles, equipped with bathtub, shower, double sink, toilet, and towel radiator

-- Daylight bathroom (top floor), designed with white tiles, equipped with bathtub, washbasin, WC and towel radiator
+- Daylight bathroom (attic), designed with white tiles, equipped with bathtub, sink, toilet, and towel radiator

-- Custom-made fittings: Checkroom furniture in the entrance area, built-in wardrobes in the dressing room
+- Built-in fixtures: Wardrobe furniture in the entrance area, built-in cupboards in the dressing room

 - Mostly dimmable ceiling spotlights and lighting on the mezzanine floor